 It is your responsibility as a student to disclose your disability and to request

 academic or physical accommodations.
 You should make your request in a timely manner

 to the Office of Accessibility Resources (OAR) and every reasonable effort will be

-make your request as early as possible in the semester.
-Accommodations are not retroactive
+Therefore, it is best to make your request as early as possible in the semester.
+Accommodations

-and cannot be made for events or exams that have occurred prior to the request.
+are not retroactive and cannot be made for events or exams that have happened before

 The process for obtaining accommodations is as follows: